krasserm/bot-with-plan/gba/tools/search/README.md

 This index is small (~4GB in memory) and fast but may not return the most accurate results.

-To improve the accuracy of the search, the `int8` embeddings are used to create a memory-mapped [usearch](https://github.com/unum-cloud/usearch) index for a second stage, where the results of stage 1 are rescored using the query embedding and the respective `int8` embeddings, yielding the final `top_k` results.
+To improve the accuracy of the search, the `int8` embeddings are used to create a memory-mapped [usearch](https://github.com/unum-cloud/usearch) index for a second stage, where the results of stage 1 are re-scored using the query embedding and the respective `int8` embeddings, yielding the final `top_k` results.

 Search settings are adjustable using the `similarity_search_top_k_nodes` (default: `100`) and `similarity_search_rescore_multiplier` (default: `4`) parameters.